Surprise, Surprise: Donald Trump’s Top White House Attorney Is Former Covington Catholic Pupil

 — Jonathan Swan (@jonathanvswan) January 16, 2019

-Even so, Sandman’s own justifications and support for him from the President have not been enough to resurrect the public image of Covington Catholic.
+Even so, Sandmann’s own justifications and support for him from the president have not been enough to resurrect the public image of Covington Catholic.
 The school has been panned in several quarters, and those voices may only amplify when critics learn that one of Trump’s closest associates is the most famous alumnus of the school.